 Your card issuer will typically have a portal on its website that lists redemption options and points values.
 Examples of redemption options include statement credits, travel purchases, gift cards and cash back.
 Rewards programs typically use a 1:1 conversion rate, meaning every 100 points or miles is worth $1.
 However, your rewards could gain or lose some value depending on how you redeem them.
 Some issuers, like Chase, offer boosted points value or other perks for travel purchases made through their online portal.

-To redeem your rewards on an issuer’s online portal, you’ll simply log in to your account and locate the appropriate rewards or travel section.
+To redeem your rewards on an issuer’s online portal, simply log in to your account and locate the appropriate rewards or travel section.

 Redeeming rewards by transferring to a travel partner